SolemmaLLC/ClimateStudioDocs/docs/revitImportTroubleShoot.rst

 Checking Imported Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Check all glazing geometry are single plane meshes.
+- Check all glazing geometries are single plane meshes.
 - Check all exterior windows are on the exterior window layer.
 - Check all exterior windows with blinds have normals that point outside.
 - Check all occupied areas have normals that point up.